FreddieHong19/Open5x/README.md

-#Abstract
+# Introduction

-Democratising 5-axis 3D printer
+- Democratising 5-axis 3D printer

 At present, many people are unable to access 5-axis 3D printing due to the unavailability of hardware and software for personal use.
 Commercial multi-axis CNC machines and robotic arms are not designed specifically for additive manufacturing, and their firmware does not support standard 3D printing functions.
 Moreover, even the most affordable 5-axis machine still costs more than $9,945, which makes it prohibitively expensive for personal use.